Alex Grimes

 Visit of Queen Elizabeth II and Duke of Edinburgh 1963

-Alex arrived in Auckland the same year that Queen Elizabeth and the Duke of Edinburgh made their second visit to New Zealand and this video perhaps gives a flavour of the country at that time.
+Alex arrived in Auckland the same year that Queen Elizabeth and the Duke of Edinburgh made their second visit to New Zealand and there is a Pathé News video which perhaps gives a flavour of the country at that time.
+Unfortunately, 'youtube' will no longer play the video within this website, so please click here to watch it in a new window.

 compass